codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 are both done by using related variables.

-The second part of the function is about attaching the new element object to the dropdown list: Finding the list using its `id`; Then `appending` the new item as the last item of the list.
+The second part of the function is about attaching the new element object to the dropdown list: Finding the list using its `id`; Then `appending` the new item to the list.

 So, we've known how to `edit` an item; how to `add` a new item; and maybe you also want to know how to `delete` an item.
 To do so, you firstly need to find